-Filed under: eventsfrom the magazine , BEA, books, bookselling, Broken Pencil, Canadian literature, Canzine, CBC, CBC Radio, CES, ChiZine Publications, Craig Francis Power, Dani Couture, ECW Press, events, expensive books, Expozine, food, Halifax, history, holidays, Invisible Publishing, media, music, poetry, Room, Shakespeare, Toronto, Wiretap
+Filed under: Events , BEA, books, bookselling, Broken Pencil, Canadian literature, Canzine, CBC, CBC Radio, CES, ChiZine Publications, Craig Francis Power, Dani Couture, ECW Press, Events, expensive books, Expozine, food, from the print edition, Halifax, history, holidays, Invisible Publishing, media, music, poetry, Room, Shakespeare, Toronto, Wiretap

 Canzine, the country’s largest festival dedicated to zines and independent culture, happens this Sunday in Toronto (the Vancouver edition is scheduled for Nov.
 17).
 Following the success of last year’s event, writer Jason Spencer spoke to several independent publishers about the importance of zine fairs to building readership.
 This article appeared in the Jan./Feb. issue of Q&Q.